5 Foods To Increase Sperm Count: A Guide For Men Trying To Conceive

 2. Obesity

-More than 70% of men are affected by being overweight, having excessive fat, and poor energy levels.
+More than 70% of men are affected by being overweight, having excess fat, and having poor energy levels.
 The best way to eliminate or cure obesity is by taking a properly balanced diet, ensuring healthy organs for increased living.

 The protein-rich diet helps restore all the injuries, bringing them back to normal working and life.